jobjo/jobjo.github.io/_posts/2017-01-15-moving-mice.md

 title: The mice moving challenge
 ---

-A few weeks ago I stumbled upon a logic puzzle handed out as a *holiday challenge*.
+A few weeks ago I came across a logic puzzle handed out as a *holiday challenge*.
-I didn't solve it by hand but turned to *Haskell* for some help.
-As it proved to be a fun little exercise I decided to pass the challenge on and invited some friends to contribute with solutions in a language of their choice.
+I didn't solve it by hand but instead turned to *Haskell* for some help.
+As it proved to be a fun exercise I decided to pass the challenge on and invited some friends to contribute with solutions in a language of their choice.
 I here present the given puzzle along with the set of submissions received.